donsez/bd/jdbc-postgresql/README.md

 > NB: you can check the [last (stable) version of Maven](https://dlcdn.apache.org/maven/) and the [last version of the JDBC driver for Postgres](https://mvnrepository.com/artifact/org.postgresql/postgresql)

+> NB: an awesome way to install Maven is [Maven Wrapper](https://www.baeldung.com/maven-wrapper)

 Set `mvn` into your `$PATH`
 ```bash
 export PATH=$PATH:~/devtools/apache/apache-maven-$MVN_VERSION/bin